Oh, Anxious Mom Brain. If you’re a mom with anxiety, you probably know what I’m talking about without me elaborating much.

 A helpful tool to reestablish yourself in the present moment is to use your five senses and name things you can see, touch, hear, smell, and taste.
 Don’t overthink it, just name stuff.
 Try it now.
 I’ll do it with you.

-- I can touch my chair, keyboard, and the floor.
+- Touch: chair, keyboard, and the floor.

-- I can smell my essential oils in the diffuser.
+- Smell: essential oils in the diffuser.

 If anxiety is stealing the joy from your life, try these tips and let me know if they are helpful!
 You don’t need to suffer with anxiety; reach out to schedule an appointment and get support if you’re ready for professional help.
 It’s also important to know that anxiety can be heightened during the perinatal time (pregnancy and postpartum period).
 Knowing the symptoms and getting help can make all the difference!